dylankb/dylankb.github.io/_posts/2017-10-27-learning-sql-with-small-data-pt-1-counting-with-joins-and-subqueries.md

 2
 ```

-We already know that `2` is the correct answer, but we'll break things down a bit to understand why we got the correct answer.

-The subquery `SELECT book_id FROM reviews` returns:
+We already know that `2` is the correct answer, but let's break things down further to understand why we got the correct answer.
+The inner subquery from above, `SELECT book_id FROM reviews`, returns:

 ```
  book_id